 When using the Revisions feature, the newest version of your content will be displayed.
 To view the previous versions click on the Revisions link.
 The total number of revisions will be listed in parenthesis at the end of the link.

 Clicking this link will take you to the Revisions History page which page provides details for each revision and lists them by number.
 Each revision is saved with any comments, reflections and assessments associated with it.
 To view a revision click on its link.

 When editing a revision the revision number and posting date and time are displayed at the top of the page.
-You can navigate between prev, next, and current buttons.
+You can navigate between revisions using the prev, next, and current buttons.
 Use the history button to return to the Revision History page.

-3. SAVE - If you make changes to an item but are not ready to post it you can use the Save option to create a working draft.
+If you make changes to an item but are not ready to post it you can use the Save button to create a working draft.

 Portfolio Items that you are editing will autosave once per minute to prevent loss of data if your browser closes unexpectedly.
 The time a draft was last saved will be displayed in bold in the lower left-hand corner of the post options screen.

-When you edit a portfolio item with a saved draft the previous draft screen will be displayed.
+When you edit a portfolio item with a saved draft it will display the previous draft screen.

-4. Cancel - If you make unwanted changes to your work you can use the cancel option to discard them.
+If you make unwanted changes to your work you can use the Cancel button to discard them.
 This option does not save changes anywhere and should be used with caution.